vbaconnet-ledger/developer-portal/_docs/platform-app/reference/sdk.md

 ## Where is the SDK?
-Please find the latest release of the SDK <a href="https://github.com/LedgerHQ/live-app-sdk/blob/main/docs/reference/modules.md" target="_blank">here</a>.
+Please find the latest release of the SDK documentation <a href="https://github.com/LedgerHQ/live-app-sdk/blob/main/docs/reference/modules.md" target="_blank">here</a>.